ux-capture/ux-capture/packages/ux-capture/docs/ux-capture-js-api-spec.md

 - The `ExpectedMark`s will be merged with any existing `Zone` with the same name

 ## Public API Requirements
 1. Define views before transition happens to assure minimal lookup time for this information, e.g. without any network requests to load the code required for the view
-2. Have a step for activating new set of expected zones, e.g. UX.startView(); which also marks beginning of the view (takes care of differences between single page view tracking and multiple view tracking, e.g. resetting marks, creating new "transitionStart" mark, etc.)
+2. Have a step for activating new set of expected zones, e.g. `UXCapture.startView()`; which also marks beginning of the view (takes care of differences between single page view tracking and multiple view tracking, e.g. resetting marks, creating new "transitionStart" mark, etc.)
 3. Allow for coupling view configuration with routing as default and most common use-case
   - Should allow for any router implementation and should not be tied to React framework
 4. Also allow non-route based view configuration, e.g. for overlays or other interactive features that do not traverse to a new route, but still warrant separate views with concern for performance.
-5. Should support all the use-cases for setting marks, including use-case where full set of expected marks is data-driven (see Support adding items to zone as page loads ticket)
+5. Should support all the use-cases for setting marks, including use-case where full set of expected marks is data-driven (so called "conditional marks")

 ### Out of scope / Next Version
 - Should create additional abstraction layer that defines individual UI “components” (not React components) and corresponding HTML